-Most of the land in this area is in private ownership.
+Most of the land in this area is privately owned.
 Many of the area’s residents are environmentally aware and want to protect their surrounding environment.
-Between 1987 and 2007, the extent of protected land in the Northern Green Mountains grew from 14,330 acres (5,800 hectares) to 43,490 acres (17,600 hectares), mainly thanks to NCC and its partners.
+Between 1987 and 2007, the extent of protected land in the Northern Green Mountains more than doubled; from 14,330 acres (5,800 hectares) to 43,490 acres (17,600 hectares), mainly thanks to NCC and its partners.

 A place of discovery

 The ecosystems in the Northern Green Mountains host a wealth of biological diversity, the significance of which we are only beginning to discover.
 The serpentine outcrops are of high interest and have attracted scientists to the region.

 The area is prime habitat for at-risk reptiles and amphibians.
 The clean, fresh mountain streams of the area are critical to salamanders.
 Wood turtles, which have been in decline over the past decade, find suitable habitat along the Missisquoi and Sutton Rivers.
 The protection of the Mount Burnt property now gives these and other native animals a better chance at survival.